 You may have heard about the University and College Union announcing strike action.
 Below we have collated some information to help you understand what strike action is, when it might take place and how you can find out more information.

-If you have any further concerns about industrial action, please contact your President Exeter by email on firstname.lastname@example.org
+If you have any further concerns about industrial action, please contact your Presidents by email on firstname.lastname@example.org